signavio/Caterpillar/README.md

 You must use the button refresh to update the instances running, and then select one of the URLs obtained that will contain the address when it is running the smart contract.
 Then press the button __Open__.
 Here, you can see the enabled activities visualized in dark green.
 For executing any enabled activity, just click on it and fill the parameter info if required.
 All the execution of the process (including internal operations) can be traced from the terminal of __caterpillar_core__.

 ## Deploying the smart contract into hyperledger fabric

+The below steps are only for deploying to the hyperledger framework.

 Next, we'll install the web3 dependency and use this library to deploy the smart contract.